johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 [More on xset, Xsession, and DPMS here](https://wiki.archlinux.org/index.php/Display_Power_Management_Signaling)

 #### Setup This Custom Version of MyEtherWallet On Your Pi Which Has Been Optimized For This Project
-Using the Chrome Browser on your Raspberry Pi navigate to the following website:
+Using the Chrome Browser on your Raspberry Pi navigate to the following repository:
 https://github.com/johnshearing/MyEtherWalletOffline

 We going to download the repository onto you raspberry pi.
 Look on the right side and scroll down a bit until you see a green button that reads **Clone or download**
 Click on that button.
-A small pop up window will appear under the button.
+A small popup window will appear under the button.
 Click on the link which reads **Download ZIP**
 The ZIP file will download into your Downloads folder.